ysoftwareab/yplatform/doc/style-maxlen.md

 But that doesn't imply that all reasearch is redundant or that the former becomes a false statement.
 So while typography findings (mostly focused on prose) shouldn't be taken ad-literam (we engineers like strict limits), it is important not to ignore them.
-That's why while the findings point at really really short lines, while history had us at 80 characters (punchcards), code with all its keywords and indentation could be given some slack, but not deregulated.
+That's why while the findings point at really really short lines, while history had us at 80 cpl (punchcards), code with all its keywords and indentation could be given some slack, but not deregulated.